Learning using the Empathetic Imagination.

 And desired from a stranger what itself had" (Hafez)

 Children, when they first enter school, are remarkably adept empathizers.
-They learn to be attentive to the presence, interests and concerns of their classmates, which is the central quality of children that makes a classroom possible.
+They learn to relate to their classmates by being attentive to their presence, interests and concerns, which is the central quality of children that makes a classroom possible.

-But a young child's empathetic ability is not limited simply to empathizing with those around them.
-A child does not find it improper but natural to empathize with the isolated tree in the city and personify it by feeling for its loneliness, or to use his or her empathetic imagination to connect with the personality of the number 2, or even the personality of the infinite.
+But a young child's empathetic ability is not limited simply to relating with their classmates.
+A child does not find it improper but natural to empathize and relate with an isolated tree by feeling for its loneliness, or to use his or her empathetic imagination to actively relate with the qualitative nature of the number 2 or even the infinite.

-The world of the empathetic imagination, native to a young child, is where immediate experience, intellectual concepts like science and mathematics, art, and empathy unite: where everything takes on a personal and symbolic character.
-It is the world closest to the world of the poet or artist: the world where knowledge, rather than detached from us, obtains meaning.
+The world of the empathetic imagination, native to a young child, is where immediate experience, intellectual concepts like science and mathematics, art, and empathy unite: where everything takes on a symbolic and relational character.
+It is where the qualitative, relational view of reality, lost since Descartes, is recovered.
+It is the reality closest to the reality of the poet or artist: where knowledge, rather than remaining purely quantitative and detached from us, becomes human, obtains meaning, and is available to all.

-C. empathizing with two imaginary friends 'mathy' J. and 'literary' P. by drawing and programming what each of them see and feel when they see the same two birds.
+Top: C. (grade 3) empathizing with two imaginary friends 'mathy' J. and 'literary' P by describing what each of them see and feel when they see the same two birds.
+Bottom: G. (grade 1) empathizing with the qualitative nature of adding by personifying it.